usable-tools/usable-tools/content/methodology.md

 ## *Integrating User-experience Activities into Existing Training Practices*

-This methodology may be used by digital security trainers, user-experience experts, and open source tool teams and is broken down into 3 parts:
+This methodology may be used by digital security trainers, user-experience experts, and open source tool teams and is broken down into parts:

 * Part I: Activities to Better Understand your Users:
 * Part II: Tool-specific Feedback
 * Part III: Feedback Outside of Trainings
-* Part IV: Communicating with Deveopers
+* Part IV: Communicating with Developers

 ## Introduction